Major Applewhite

-Major Lee Applewhite (born July 26, 1978) is an American football coach and former player who is currently the offensive coordinator and quarterbacks coach for the South Alabama Jaguars.
-He served as head coach at the University of Houston from 2017 to 2018, where he previously served as the offensive coordinator and quarterbacks coach.
-In 2013, he was the co-offensive coordinator and quarterbacks coach at the University of Texas under his head coach as a player, Mack Brown.
-Prior to Texas, Applewhite served as offensive coordinator at Rice University under Todd Graham in 2006 and at Alabama under Nick Saban in 2007.
-He was the youngest offensive coordinator among Division I-A schools at that time.
+Major Lee Applewhite (born July 26, 1978) is an American college football coach and former player.
+He is the head football coach for the University of South Alabama, a position he has held since 2024.
+Prior to that he was the head coach at the University of Houston from 2017 to 2018, where he previously served as the offensive coordinator and quarterbacks coach.
+He started his coaching career in 2003 and in addition to South Alabama and Houston he has held various positions at Texas, Syracuse, Rice and Alabama.

-Applewhite was the quarterbacks coach at Syracuse University in 2005.
-Prior to coaching, he was a college football quarterback for the Texas Longhorns from 1998 to 2001 and set eight school records.
+As a player he played college football for the Texas Longhorns where he shared quarterback duties with Chris Simms from 1998 to 2001 earning All-Big 12 honors, was named the Big 12 Co-Offensive Player of the Year and Offensive Freshman of the year and set eight school records.
 Many of these still stand, including the longest pass play (97 yards), and most yards passing in a game (473).
 He previously held the record for career yards (8,353) and consecutive passes without an interception (156).